Artemis program: Commercial Lunar Payload Services

 In March 2018, NASA established the Commercial Lunar Payload Services (CLPS) program with the aim of sending small robotic landers and rovers mostly to the lunar south pole region as a precursor to and in support of crewed missions.
-The main goals include scouting of lunar resources, in situ resource utilization (ISRU) feasibility testing, and lunar science.
+The main goals include scouting of lunar resources, ISRU feasibility testing, and lunar science.
 NASA is awarding commercial providers indefinite delivery/indefinite quantity contracts to develop and fly lunar landers with scientific payloads.
 The first phase considered proposals capable of delivering at least 10 kg of payload by the end of 2021.
 Proposals for mid-sized landers capable of delivering between 500 kg and 1000 kg of cargo were planned to also be considered for launch beyond 2021.

 In November 2018, NASA announced the first nine companies that were qualified to bid on the CLPS transportation service contracts (see list below).
 On 31 May 2019, three of those were awarded lander contracts: Astrobotic Technology, Intuitive Machines, and OrbitBeyond.
-On 29 July 2019, NASA announced that it had granted OrbitBeyond's request to be released from obligations under the contract citing "internal corporate challenges".
+On July 29, 2019, NASA announced that it had granted OrbitBeyond's request to be released from obligations under the contract citing "internal corporate challenges".

-The first twelve payloads and experiments from NASA centers were announced on 21 February 2019.
-On 1 July 2019, NASA announced the selection of twelve additional payloads, provided by universities and industry.
+The first twelve payloads and experiments from NASA centers were announced on February 21, 2019.
+On July 1, 2019, NASA announced the selection of twelve additional payloads, provided by universities and industry.
 Seven of these are scientific investigations while five are technology demonstrations.

 The Lunar Surface Instrument and Technology Payloads (LSITP) program was soliciting payloads in 2019 that do not require significant additional development.
 They will include technology demonstrators to advance lunar science or the commercial development of the Moon.

-In November 2019, NASA added five contractors to the group of companies who are eligible to bid to send large payloads to the surface of the moon under the CLPS program: Blue Origin, Ceres Robotics, Sierra Nevada Corporation, SpaceX, and Tyvak Nano-Satellite Systems.
+In November 2019, NASA added five contractors to the group of companies who are eligible to bid to send large payloads to the surface of the Moon under the CLPS program: Blue Origin, Ceres Robotics, Sierra Nevada Corporation, SpaceX, and Tyvak Nano-Satellite Systems.

 In April 2020, NASA selected Masten Space Systems for a follow-on CLPS delivery of cargo to the Moon in 2022.
-On 23 June 2021, Masten Space Systems announced it was delayed until November 2023.
+On June 23, 2021, Masten Space Systems announced it was delayed until November 2023.
 Dave Masten, the founder and chief technology officer, blamed the delay on the COVID pandemic and industry-wide supply chain issues.

 In February 2021, NASA selected Firefly Aerospace for a CLPS launch to Mare Crisium in mid-2023.

-VIPER

-The VIPER (Volatiles Investigating Polar Exploration Rover) is a lunar rover by NASA planned to be delivered to the surface of the Moon in November 2024.
-The rover will be tasked with prospecting for lunar resources in permanently shadowed areas in the lunar south pole region, especially by mapping the distribution and concentration of water ice.
-The mission builds on a previous NASA rover concept called Resource Prospector, which was cancelled in 2018.